yanfengwu-syser/syserdebugger/README.md

 Salute to the original author of syser debugger: [Yanfeng Wu](ori_author.md)

-The open source project as his last wish.
+The open source project is as his last wish.